getify/You-Dont-Know-JS/async & performance/ch3.md

 1. A `then(..)` call against one promise automatically produces a new promise to return from the call.
 2. Inside the fulfillment/rejection handlers, if you return a value or an exception is thrown, the new returned (chainable) promise is resolved accordingly.
-3. If the fulfillment handler returns a promise, it is unwrapped, so that whatever its resolution is will become the resolution of the chainable promise returned from the `then(..)`.
+3. If the fulfillment or rejection handler returns a promise, it is unwrapped, so that whatever its resolution is will become the resolution of the chained promise returned from the current `then(..)`.

 While chaining flow control is helpful, it's probably most accurate to think of it as a side benefit of how promises compose (combine) together, rather than the main intent.
 As we've discussed in detail several times already, promises normalize asynchrony and encapsulate time-dependent value state, and *that* is what lets us chain them together in this useful way.